albusdemens/astrarecon/README.md

 Reconstructs the topo-tomography dataset collected at ID06 using dark-field X-ray microscopy (DFXRM).
 The reconstruction is performed using the [ASTRA Toolbox](http://www.astra-toolbox.com/).
 Still a work in progress.

-The reconstruction code is designed to run on a GPU-equipped machine.
+The ASTRA reconstruction code is designed to run on a GPU-equipped machine.

 Reconstruction steps: